The Tallis Scholars

 Frequently Asked Questions

-Some of The Tallis Scholars's most popular songs include Allegri: Miserere - 02.
+The Tallis Scholars's most streamed songs include Allegri: Miserere - 02.
 Amplius Lava Me, Allegri: Miserere - 05.
 Auditui Meo Dabis, Palestrina: Missa Papae Marcelli - 1a.
 Kyrie Eleison 1.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.